-London has played a leading role in shaping the modern world's understanding of the origins of and responses to criminal behaviour.
-Our criminology degree will allow you to gain a wider understanding of this hotly debated political issue.
-Specialist areas include youth violence and gangs, organised crime, and terrorism and security.
+London has played a leading role in shaping the modern world's understanding of the origins of criminal behaviour.
+Our honours degree in criminology will allow you to gain a wider understanding of this hotly debated political and social issue, with an opportunity to specialise later on in your degree.

-The Criminology BSc (Hons) course will delve into the causes and effects of crime and criminal behaviour.
-It covers specialist areas including youth violence and gangs, organised crime, and terrorism and security, as well as developing your understanding of criminological theories including the assumptions that underlie intervention and control.
-You’ll look in-depth at the Criminal Justice System, including the police, judiciary and prisons, examining the concept of justice and sentencing.
+Our Criminology BSc (Hons) course will delve into the causes and effects of crime and criminal behaviour.
+It will develop your understanding of criminological theories in the context of specialist areas including organised crime, youth violence, terrorism and security.
+You’ll also look in-depth at the criminal justice system including the police, judiciary and prisons, examining the concepts of justice and sentencing.

-The degree will give you a strong grasp of research methods used in criminal investigations and expose you to social, political, ethical and historical aspects of criminology.
-Through optional modules in your second and third year, you'll begin to specialise in areas in criminology including technology and media, victims of crime, terrorism and counterterrorism, and gender and sexuality.
-There's also the opportunity to undertake a placement module that will give you the opportunity to enhance your learning experience and apply knowledge learned throughout the degree to real-life situations.
+This degree will give you a strong grasp of research methods and expose you to social, political, ethical and historical aspects of criminology.
+Through optional modules in your second and third year, you'll begin to specialise in areas including crime and media, victims of crime, counter-terrorism, gender and sexuality.

 We offer the following joint honours programmes:

-You're assessed via essays, seen and unseen examinations, research projects and a final dissertation.
+You're assessed via essays, seen and unseen examinations, research projects and a dissertation.

 In addition to the University's standard entry requirements, you should have:

 If you don’t have traditional qualifications or can’t meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the our Criminology (including foundation year) BSc (Hons) or Social Sciences and Humanities (including foundation year) BA (Hons) degree.